Advice and Resources

 To provide the best advice your advisor will need to see evidence of your benefit entitlement such as your award letters or bank statements.
 Copies of these documents are usually required if applying for funding or a grant.
 Lot’s of people are not aware they fit the criteria for funded schemes because benefit award letters aren’t always straightforward and clear.
 Our advisors have basic benefit knowledge and know what to look out for.
 We also have qualified benefit advisors on the team who can carry out FREE benefit checks.

-Your advisor may take meter readings to keep track of how much energy you are using, this information is also normally requested for funding applications.
+Your advisor may take meter readings to keep track of how much energy you are using, this information may also be requested for funding applications.

 Follow on support